One of the most desirable of all 1950s sports-racing two-seaters joins stellar line up of consignments

-Sir Stirling Moss has described the 3-liter, 6-cylinder-engined Maserati 300S as having been: "...one of my favorite front-engined sports Maseratis – one of the easiest, nicest, best-balanced sports-racing cars ever made...".
+Sir Stirling Moss has described the 3-litre, 6-cylinder-engined Maserati 300S as having been: "...one of my favourite front-engined sports Maseratis – one of the easiest, nicest, best-balanced sports-racing cars ever made...".

 This fine example of the coveted model was the third 300S ordered by the great American collector, Briggs Swift Cunningham, for his old friend and team driver Bill Spear.
 Upon delivery '3053' was co-driven by Bill Spear and Sherwood Johnston in the 1955 Sebring 12-Hours race, the American round of the FIA Sports Car World Championship.
 They enjoyed a fine debut, finishing third, beaten only by a Phil Hill- driven Ferrari and the winning Mike Hawthorn Jaguar D-Type.

 After racing '3053' widely throughout the USA, Bill Spear sold the car in 1956 to Joe Giubardo of Valley Stream, Long Island, who owned the car until 1964.
 Subsequently preserved by prominent Maserati authority Joel Eric Finn, '3053' was acquired by leading German Maseratisto Dr Thomas Bscher in 1986.
 After some twenty years in his care – during which it was maintained in highly original order while being campaigned successfully in historic racing – the car passed from Dr Bscher to its present vendor.